awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-recover.md

 Amazon CloudWatch action based recovery does not support recovery for instances with Amazon EC2 Dedicated Hosts tenancy and metal instances\.

+You can use Amazon CloudWatch alarms to recover an instance even if simplified automatic recovery is not disabled\.
 For information about creating an Amazon CloudWatch alarm to recover an instance, see [Add recover actions to Amazon CloudWatch alarms](UsingAlarmActions.md#AddingRecoverActions)\.

 ## Troubleshoot instance recovery failures<a name="TroubleshootingInstanceRecovery"></a>